San Francisco County Transportation Authority

 SF Public Works constructs, manages, designs, maintains and repairs San Francisco’s buildings and infrastructure.
 The agency is responsible for street resurfacing, tree planting and maintenance, sewer management, and sidewalk maintenance and upgrades.

-SFMTA oversees Muni (the historic Municipal Railway), parking and traffic, bicycling, walking and taxis.
+SFMTA oversees Muni, parking and traffic, bicycling, walking, and taxis.

 SF Planning plays a central role in guiding the growth and development of our City and works to protect the environment and historical resources, create inspiring and livable urban spaces, cultivate neighborhood resilience, and enforce good land use practices.